bmcandr/stac-tile-map/README.md

 * creates a `folium` map with a tile layer displaying a Cloud Optimized GeoTiff hosted in the [AWS Registry of Open Data](https://registry.opendata.aws/sentinel-2-l2a-cogs/) served via [Development Seed's](https://developmentseed.org/) public [COG tiler]

 There is a CLI to generate a standalone HTML file and a FastAPI app for dynamically generating maps.

+The FastAPI app is deployed to an AWS Lambda function using GitHub Actions.

 ## Setup